 – a relaxed and informal seeker-oriented service with contemporary songs and favourite hymns, communion, and a sermon that connects to your lived experience.

-This service lasts 45-50 minutes, with Children’s Ministry and Nursery care offered.
+This service lasts 45-50 minutes, with Children’s Ministry Programming available for ages 10-16.

 – a classic Anglican service of worship, with relevant biblical preaching, organ music, sung prayers, and choir music.